PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 In order for PCSX2 to function properly, both a legitimate BIOS and copies of games must be obtained from **your own** Playstation 2 console and original Playstation 2 discs respectively.
 The following explains the recommended ways to accomplish both of these tasks.

+If you require further help, please visit our forums or ask in our Discord's help channels.

 ## How to dump your PS2 BIOS

 Dumping your PS2 BIOS requires a mod to your PS2 to allow arbitrary code execution.